SCLW/Circuitry-Based-Sound/readme.md

 ## Mixer
 There are generally two ways of mixing signals together, active and passive mixing.
-Active mixing involes components that need a power supply, such as operational amplifiers.
+Active mixing involves components that need a power supply, such as operational amplifiers.
 Passive mixing works without an additional power supply, but introduces a voltage drop. hence the part count is less.
 For most audio applications it is desired to control the portion of each input signal in the sum of the output mix.

 ## Passive Mixer

 Passive mixing is a very simple method that can be accomplished by using resistors for each source.
+The graph shows the input signal compared to the output with a sine wave.
+The mixing resistors work as a voltage divider network and lower the amplitude of each signal.
+Therefore, the passive mixer doesn't give the sum of all input signals but the average.
+Advantages of this method is obviously its low part count.

 <img src=https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/passive_mixing.jpg>